Kamlesh364/Mask-RCNN-TF2.7.0-keras2.7.0/README.md

 ## Contributing
 Contributions to this repository are welcome.
 Examples of things you can contribute:
 * Speed Improvements.
-Like re-writing some Python code in TensorFlow or Cython.
+Like re-writing some Python code in TensorFlow.
 * Training on other datasets.
 * Accuracy Improvements.
 * Visualizations and examples.

-You can also [join our team](https://matterport.com/careers/) and help us build even more projects like this one.

 ## Requirements
 Python 3 (tested on Python 3.8.10), TensorFlow 2.7.0, Keras 2.8.0-tf and other common packages listed in `requirements.txt`.